DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/README.md

 ![AI_Agent_workflow](images/ai_agent_workflow.png)

-### How AI Agent starts:
 The AI agent checks emails at regular intervals using a scheduler.
 Once new emails are received, they are fetched from the client.
-After fetching new email(s), the reasoning engine is activated.
+After fetching new email(s), the **reasoning engine** is activated.
+The reasoning engine read the email, take actions, and generates a response email.
+Then the AI agent reply to the customer

-### Reasoning Engine Tasks:
+### Reasoning Engine tasks:

-#### The reasoning engine is responsible for the core functionalities of the  AI Agent.
+#### The reasoning engine is responsible for the core functionalities and actions of the AI agent.

 1. Read the email body to classify intent and reason from the input data.
 2. Decide actions using an LLM: